FAIR Data Principles

 What is FAIR Data?

-The FAIR Data Principles where published in 2016 by a consortium of organisations and researchers who not only wanted to enhance the reusability of datasets, but also related facets such as tools, workflows and algorithms.
+The FAIR Data Principles were published in 2016 by a consortium of organisations and researchers who not only wanted to enhance the reusability of datasets, but also related facets such as tools, workflows and algorithms.
 The principles developed addressed four key aspects of making data Findable, Accessible, Interoperable and Reusable (FAIR).

 • Findable – Data and metadata should be easily discoverable by both humans and machines through the use of standard identification mechanisms.